tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 <img src=20210513-pluggable-profiler-for-tensorflow/RunMetadata.png>
 </div>

-To achieve the goal, this RFC extends the TensorFlow profiler class hierachy to add a new profiler named `PluggableProfiler` which is built on top of a set of C APIs, all plugin writers who want to integrate their own device profilers to  current TensorFlow runtime only need to implement Profiler C APIs(shown as diagram of Architecture overview).
+To achieve the goal, this RFC extends the TensorFlow profiler class hierarchy to add a new profiler named `PluggableProfiler` which is built on top of a set of C APIs, all plugin writers who want to integrate their own device profilers to  current TensorFlow runtime only need to implement Profiler C APIs(shown as diagram of Architecture overview).
 <div align=center>
 <img src=20210513-pluggable-profiler-for-tensorflow/Architecture.png>
 </div>